 A headache is a symptom of pain felt in any region of the head or neck.
-From a mild and irritating discomfort to a severe and throbbing pain, headaches can be caused by a variety of factors and they may occur temporarily or they can last throughout the day.
-In a majority of cases, individuals report headaches and other similar symptoms after being involved in an automobile accident, most commonly, if they’ve been diagnosed with whiplash.
+From mild and irritating discomfort to severe and throbbing pain, headaches can be caused by a variety of factors, and they may occur temporarily, or they can last throughout the day.
+In a majority of cases, individuals report headaches and other similar symptoms after being involved in an automobile accident, most commonly if they’ve been diagnosed with whiplash.

-Any type of auto collision can lead to whiplash and other injuries, however, whiplash occurs most frequently during rear-end impacts in a car.
-Whiplash occurs when the head suddenly moves back-and-forth in any given direction as a result of a powerful force, extending the neck beyond its normal range of motion.
+Any type of auto collision can lead to whiplash and other injuries.
+However, whiplash occurs most frequently during rear-end impacts in a car.
+Whiplash occurs when the head suddenly moves back and forth in any given direction as a result of a powerful force, extending the neck beyond its normal range of motion.
 This type of injury can also be caused by trauma from a sports injury or other type of accident.
-The neck is a complex structure consisting of joints, muscles, tendons, ligaments, nerves, blood vessels and other tissues.
-When the structures of the neck are subjected to an extreme force, such as that from a car crash, the tissues within the neck can become irritated and inflamed, causing injuries that results in pain, whiplash headaches and other symptoms.
+The neck is a complex structure consisting of joints, muscles, tendons, ligaments, nerves, blood vessels, and other tissues.
+When the structures of the neck are subjected to an extreme force, such as that from a car crash, the tissues within the neck can become irritated and inflamed, causing injuries that result in pain, whiplash headaches, and other symptoms.